Jayfeather233/bot_cqhttp/README.md

 1. Configure and start go-cqhttp.
 Do open the "反向HTTP POST地址", and set your own reception port.
 2. Go to Release Page, download and run the bot_cqhttp.jar.
 It will require send_port and receive_port at the first time to connect to go-cqhttp
-3. After this it will expect to run.
+3. After this it is expected to run.